hello@mejocare.com

 possible complications of corneal transplant

 After surgery, you might recommend using eye drops for a year to reduce the risk of rejection.
-However, there are some other complications associated with cornea transplant which include:
+However, there are some other complications associated with corneal transplant, which include:

 • Infection in the cornea or inside the eye